kxnxl/DM-Form-Builder/README.md

 - Edit field placeholders for the input types
 - Mark fields as required
 - Set the number of columns

+## Authentication Approach

+The application implements social login authentication instead of traditional user role-based authentication for the following reasons:

+1. **Simplified User Management**: Social login reduces the complexity of managing user credentials and authentication flows, as it leverages existing social media platforms' security measures.

+2. **Enhanced Security**: By utilizing established social media platforms (Google), we benefit from their robust security measures, including:
+   - Two-factor authentication
+   - Password recovery mechanisms
+   - Account security features
+   - Regular security updates

+3. **Better User Experience**: Users can quickly access the application without creating and remembering additional credentials, reducing friction in the onboarding process.

+4. **Maintenance Benefits**: Eliminates the need to maintain a separate user database and authentication system, reducing maintenance overhead and potential security vulnerabilities.

+## State Management

+The application uses Local Storage for state management instead of NgRx for the following reasons:

+1. **Simplicity**: Local Storage provides a straightforward way to persist data without the complexity of a full state management solution.

+2. **Performance**: For this application's scale, Local Storage offers sufficient performance without the overhead of a more complex state management system.

+3. **Persistence**: Local Storage naturally persists data across page refreshes, which is beneficial for maintaining form state.

+4. **Lightweight**: The application's state management needs are relatively simple, making Local Storage an appropriate choice over more heavyweight solutions like NgRx.

 ## Standard commands
 ### Install dependencies